-It is the policy of the department to 'set' students by curriculum.
-The sets are decided on the basis of previous assessments, teacher recommendations, and of course by a student's performance in class and with homework.
+It is the policy of the faculty to 'set' students by curriculum.
+The sets are decided on the basis of previous assessment, teacher recommendations and of course by a student's performance in class and with homework.
 Students new to the school are tested on arrival, and then placed in a set.
-Throughout the year, the placement of students in each set is carefully monitored.

-Those students who have followed the core curriculum are eligible for an award of grades C to G only.
-Students who have followed the extended curriculum are eligible for an award of grades A to E only.
-The IGCSE Additional Mathematics students are eligible for an award of grades A-E.
+Throughout the year the placement of students in each set is carefully monitored.
+Those students who have followed the Core curriculum are eligible for an award of grades C to G only.
+Students who have followed the Extended curriculum are eligible for an award of grades A to E only.
+The IGCSE Additional Mathematics are eligible for an award of grades A- E.